9Tribez17/QF_Group12/README.md

 ***3. Demo***

 We also provide a demo in **demo** file.
-In the demo, you can see a csv dataset for testing, a pth trained model, and ipynb.
+In the demo, you can see a csv dataset for testing, a pth trained model, and an ipynb.
 You can follow the code in the jupyter notebook to predict the bank customer churn.